Epworth/Deakin Centre for Clinical Nursing Research

 The Centre is led by Professor Mari Botti and supported by a number of nurse researchers who are very keen to support nurse clinicians and students of graduate and higher degree programs to pursue research questions within the context of a health focus.

-At Epworth Hospital nursing staff are encouraged and supported, by the management team and the staff of the Centre for Clinical Nursing Research, to be actively involved in the process of inquiry and research programs.
+At Epworth HealthCare nursing staff are encouraged and supported, by the management team and the staff of the Centre for Clinical Nursing Research, to be actively involved in the process of inquiry and research programs.
 Opportunities for multidisciplinary, clinically focused research across acute, rehabilitation and community settings are available for all staff.

 Chair in Nursing